DYanis/coupons-extension/README.md

 ## Disclaimer

 This extension is intended for personal use only.
 Make sure to comply with the terms of use of the websites where you apply promo codes.

+## Download

+You can download this extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/promo-code-auto-apply-bru/ncioiacfnkimgobfieomdjjbgfomonga).